-Due to the restrictions imposed to prevent the spread of Covid 19, DVA are currently operating a limited number of services.
+Due to the restrictions imposed to prevent the spread of Covid 19, some DVA services are operating a limited capacity.

 For further details and the most up to date position on DVA service availability visit the Coronavirus (Covid 19) and motoring page.